bitdessin/JustDeepIt/docs/source/tutorials/wheat-head-detection.rst

-Once the workspace is set, the functions of model training and object detection become available.
+Once the workspace is set, the functions of model training and inference become available.

 Training